Triple step

-Triple step is a generic term for dance step patterns that describes three steps done on two main beats of music.
-Usually they are two quick steps and one slow one, i.e., often they are counted as "quick-quick-slow", "one-and-two", "three-and-four", etc.
+Triple step (also three-step or 3-step) is a generic term for dance step patterns that describes three steps or rhythms for instance done on two or four main beats of music.
+Usually they are two quick steps and one slow one (i.e., often they are counted as "quick-quick-slow", "one-and-two", "three-and-four", etc.)